 So, you get to spend a semester teaching English in Thailand?
 Lucky duck!
 This country is beyond beautiful.
 And even though you'll definitely experience some culture shock (trust us—you will), we hope you love every day of it!
 Making the most of a semester in Thailand includes using your vacation days to explore the amazing sites and cities around you, like Sukhothai!

 We love Ayutthaya that's located 3 hours outside of Bangkok.
 And don't forget about Lopburi, which is more about the monkeys than the ruins, but still a must-see!
 Our very favorite has to be Sukhothai though!
-Don't forget to also check out everything you need to know before visiting Thai temples.
+Don't forget to also check out everything you need to know before visiting Thai temples just to make sure you're being respectful.

 Everything To Know About Sukhothai